 Here’s what we consider to be the Best Quiet Inverter Generators On The Market

-The Generac 6719 IX Series 2000 has two 5-20R outlets and protects your electrical circuits from overload.
-For smaller devices, it has a 12-volt battery charging outlet.
+The Generac 7129 GP3000i has two 5-20R outlets and protects your electrical circuits from overload.
+For smaller devices, it has a 12-volt battery charging outlet, and there are 2 USB ports too.

-Since it produces 2,000 running watts, it serves as a convenient power source, and you can use it for a variety of outdoor applications.
-It’s equipped with special technology for sound reduction, which makes it quiet enough to use at a campground.
+Since it produces 3000 starting watts and 2,300 running watts, it serves as a convenient power source, and you can use it for a variety of outdoor applications.
+It’s equipped with special technology for sound reduction, which makes it quiet enough to use at a campground – around 57dBa.

-The Generac 6719 has a lightweight, compact design, and it’s easy to carry between locations.
+The Generac 7129 GP3000i has a compact design, but is a little weighty at 59.5 lbs.
 With flex power, it conserves fuel and optimizes engine speed for greater noise reduction.

 This product grabs raw power from its motor and sends it through an advanced microprocessor.
 As a result of this process, you get clean, stable power, which is safe for sensitive electronic devices.